top of page

 Program Information

 Proposals are invited from graduate and post-graduate scholars in all disciplines.
 Collaborative or group projects, including collaborations with Yemeni researchers, are also invited.
 Although there is currently a travel ban for using AIYS fellowships for funds within Yemen, a project related to Yemen involving research outside of Yemen or the United States can be funded.
 For example, it would be possible access documents on Yemen in the archives of Great Britain or Yemeni manuscripts in a European library, interview members of the Yemeni diaspora, etc..
+For more examples, please see our past fellows page here.

 Projects are not normally funded above $5,000.
 Applicants may need to secure additional funding for other expenses or for extended research periods, but in the case of multiple awards AIYS reserves the right to modify or cancel its fellowship offer.
 Researchers whose projects will take them to more than one country are advised to consider applying to CAORC’s Multi-Country Research Fellowship as well as to AIYS.